markfinal/BuildAMation/CONTRIBUTING.md

 ## Requirements
 * Please log an issue before making a bug fix.
 Discussions will be made in the Issue tracker.
 * Please either add a new, or modify an existing, test to exercise your change.
+    * If adding a new test, add it to the list of tests to run in tests/bamtests.py, for each valid build mode on each valid platform.
+    * Run the tests with a wide-range of applicable toolchain versions.
 * Additions should be demonstrated to be compatible with all build modes.
 There are some exceptions to this rule (e.g. publishing) but these should be discussed in the Issue tracker.
 * For each commit, modify Changelog.txt and reference the issue number.
 Please provide change descriptions that will be beneficial to other readers.
 Include a date when the change was made.
 The format for each line in Changelog.txt is
 ```